Skip to main content

 Removal of unstructured address

 After November 2026, only fully structured or hybrid postal addresses will be accepted.
+Swift guidance is available to help you understand the requirements and prepare your organisation ahead of the deadline.

 The usage guidelines for CBPR+ will enforce these rules across the network.
 Customers submitting payments not adhering to these formats may see their requests be rejected or delayed by their PSPs, potentially impacting processing timelines and increasing operational overhead.